Spalding Past and Present

 In 1920 Nazareth College was opened in Louisville, Kentucky, as the first four-year Catholic college for women in the Commonwealth.
 One year later, Nazareth Junior College was formally opened on the old Nazareth campus.
 The two institutions were merged in 1940 into Nazareth College with two campuses.
 The two separated in 1961 to form Nazareth College at Nazareth and Catherine Spalding College in Louisville, but merged again in 1969 to form Spalding College.
 In 1971 all instructional activity was consolidated on the Louisville campus.

 In 1973 the College was incorporated as an independent, urban, coeducational institution in the Catholic tradition for students of all traditions.
 In 1984, in recognition of the wide range of programs offered, the institution was designated Spalding University.
-The 2005 Carnegie Classification identifies Spalding University as a Doctoral/Research University.
+The 2022 Carnegie Classification identifies Spalding University as a Master's Colleges & Universities: Larger Programs.

 In addition to selected associate's and bachelor's degrees, Spalding University currently offers a variety of graduate-level programs leading to the master's degree or the doctoral degree.